 2015-11-11

-Base R provides two broad classes for representing dates POSIXt and Date.
-Objects of these classes conform international standards by marking a "day" with the instant of time that begins the day.
+Base R provides two broad classes for representing dates-- POSIXt and Date.
+Objects of these classes conform to international standards by marking a calendar "day" with the instant of time that begins the day; i.e., 00.00.
 It is straightforward to calculate elapsed time in units of "days" using those objects.
-However, business-use cases express elapsed time in units of "months" or "years" and the definition of "month" or "year" in units of "days" .
+However, business-use cases often express elapsed time in units of business "months" or "years" and the definition of "month" or "year" in units of calendar "days" does not unambiguously satisfy this business requirement.

 The "mondate" package adopts a different perspective.
 It is based on three principles:

-A "month" is marked with the instant in time that "closes business" that month.
+A "month" is marked with the instant in time that separates that month from the following month.

-A "day" is marked with the instant in time that "closes business" that day and is represented by the portion of the month that has completed by the end of that day.
+A "day" is marked with the instant in time that separates that day from the following day.

-A "year" equals twelve "months".
+A "year" equals twelve "months" by definition.

-mondate objects constructed according to these principles make it straightforward to calculate elapsed time in units of "months" and "years."
+mondate objects constructed according to these principles make it straightforward to calculate elapsed time in units of business "months" and "years."

-The purpose of this paper is to the usefulness of the "mondate" package in everyday and business situations that express time in units of months or years.
-Technical looks "under the mondate hood" will only be touched on for clarification.
+The purpose of this paper is to demonstrate the usefulness of the "mondate" package in everyday and business situations that express time in units of months or years.
+Technical looks "under the mondate “hood" will only be touched on for clarification.

 The four major benefits of the mondate package are: